rickykoter/CS1632_Deliverables/Deliverable3/README.md

 	testSetBio():
 		Given that a user is logged in
 		And on the account manage page,
-		When when the user enters and saves a bio for his/her account, Then the bio will be set for his/her account.
+		When the user enters and saves a bio for his/her account, Then the bio will be set for his/her account.